mde-docs/mde-docs.github.io/mde-docs-site/docs/etl.md

 </figure>
 <br/><br/>

-There are many ways to interact with ETL: an online [Epsilon Playground](https://eclipse.dev/epsilon/playground/?d1b7114c), using Ant in Eclipse and using Java.
+There are many ways to interact with ETL: an online [Epsilon Playground](https://eclipse.dev/epsilon/playground/?d1b7114c), using Ant (Eclipse) or using Java.

 ### **Online playground**